Sebastian

 Story & Plot Summary: Sebastian

-Quick Plot Summary: Sebastian is a Drama film that explores complex human emotions and relationships through detailed character development.
-This summary provides a scannable look at the movie's central conflict and narrative structure.
+Quick Plot Summary: Released in 2024, Sebastian is a Drama film directed by Mikko Mäkelä.
+The narrative explores complex human emotions and relationships through detailed character development.
+This summary provides a scannable look at the movie's central conflict involving Ruaridh Mollica.

 Ending Explained: Sebastian

-The final moments of Sebastian reflect the filmmakers' creative choices, offering an ending that aligns with the film's tone and style.
+The final moments of Sebastian reflect the creative choices of the filmmakers and align with the tone of the narrative.

 Who Should Watch Sebastian?